 top of page

-Help save Māui our most endangered dolphin
+Help save Pōpoto - Māui our most endangered dolphin

 Help Save Māui

-The world’s smallest dolphin the Māui is teetering on the brink of extinction.
+The world’s smallest dolphins are teetering on the brink of extinction.

 The Māui dolphin is one of the world’s smallest and rarest dolphins.
-An endemic sub-species closely related to the Hector’s dolphin, it is now found only in the shallow coastal waters off the west coast of the North Island.
+An endemic sub-species closely related to the Hector’s dolphin, it is now found only in the coastal waters off the west coast of the North Island.

-Why is it endangered?
+Why are they endangered?

 What can you do?

-Your donation will directly support our efforts to mobilise communities, advocate for much needed change, and collaborate with people across Aotearoa NZ to safeguard the Māui dolphin.
+• Your donation will directly support our efforts to mobilise communities, advocate for much needed change, and collaborate with people across Aotearoa NZ to safeguard the Māui dolphin.

 Donaton form